Kadir Nelson: Recognition and honors

 Nelson has received multiple Gold and Silver Medals from the New York Society of Illustrators.
 In February 2014, Nelson was awarded the Hamilton King Award for best illustration of the year.
 Nelson is also the recipient of three NAACP Image Awards for his illustrated picture books, and the New York Times Best Illustrated Book for We Are The Ship: The Story of Negro League Baseball.

 Nelson won the Coretta Scott King Illustrator Award three times, in 2005, 2007, and 2020.
 He also won the Caldecott Honor twice, in 2007 and 2008.
 For his book We Are the Ship: The Story of Negro League Baseball he received the 2008 CASEY Award for best baseball book, the 2009 Coretta Scott King Author Award, and the 2009 Robert F. Sibert Informational Book Award.
 He won the Coretta Scott King Author Award again in 2012 for Heart and Soul: The Story of America and African Americans.
 In 2020, Nelson won the Caldecott Medal and Coretta Scott King Award for his illustrations in The Undefeated.

+In January 2026, the American Library Association honoured Nelson with the Coretta Scott King – Virginia Hamilton Award for Lifetime Achievement for his extensive body of work in children's literature.